simpleinjector/Documentation/source/aspnetintegration.rst

 Working with `IOptions<T>`
 =========================

 ASP.NET Core contains a new configuration model based on an `IOptions<T>` abstraction.
 We advise against injecting `IOptions<T>` dependencies into your application components.
-Instead let components depend directly on configuration objects and register them as *Singleton*.
+Instead let components depend directly on configuration objects and register those objects as *Singleton*.
 This ensures that configuration values are read during application start up and it allows verifying them at that point in time, allowing the application to fail-fast.

 Letting application components depend on `IOptions<T>` has some unfortunate downsides.
 First of all, it causes application code to take an unnecessary dependency on a framework abstraction.
-This is a violation of the Dependency Injection Principle that prescribes the use of application-tailored abstractions.
-Injecting an `IOptions<T>` into an application component only makes this component more difficult to test, while providing no benefits.
+This is a violation of the Dependency Injection Principle, which prescribes the use of application-tailored abstractions.
+Injecting an `IOptions<T>` into an application component only makes this component more difficult to test, while providing no additional benefits.
 Application components should instead depend directly on the configuration values they require.

 `IOptions<T>` configuration values are read lazily.
 Although the configuration file might be read upon application start up, the required configuration object is only created when `IOptions<T>.Value` is called for the first time.
 When deserialization fails, because of application misconfiguration, such error will only be appear after the call to `IOptions<T>.Value`.
 This can cause misconfigurations to keep undetected for much longer than required.
-By reading -and verifying- configuration values at application start up, this problem can be prevented.
+By reading—and verifying—configuration values at application start up, this problem can be prevented.
 Configuration values can be injected as singletons into the component that requires them.

-To make things worse, in case you forget to configure a particular section (by omitting a call to `services.Configure<T>`) or when you make a typo while retrieving the configuration section (by supplying the wrong name to `Configuration.GetSection(name)`), the configuration system will simply supply the application with a default and empty object instead of throwing an exception!
+To make things worse, in case you forget to configure a particular section (by omitting a call to `services.Configure<T>`) or when you make a typo while retrieving the configuration section (e.g. by supplying the wrong name to `Configuration.GetSection(name)`), the configuration system will simply supply the application with a default and empty object instead of throwing an exception!
 This may make sense in some cases but it will easily lead to fragile applications.

 Since you want to verify the configuration at start-up, it makes no sense to delay reading it, and that makes injecting `IOptions<T>` into your components plain wrong.
 Depending on `IOptions<T>` might still be useful when bootstrapping the application, but not as a dependency anywhere else.